-A conversation with one of our loan officers will help determine what fits you best, but here is a sampling of our portfolio to get you started:
+A conversation with one of our loan officers will help determine what fits you best, but here is a sampling of our options, each of which has unique benefits advantages:

-FHA Purchase Loans— low down payment, flexible credit requirements
+FHA Purchase Loans—Generally include a lower down payment and flexible credit requirements

-- Down payment and closing costs may be gifted
+- Down payment and closing costs may be gifted3

-USDA Loans— government-backed for rural areas, purchase or refinance
+USDA Loans—These government-backed loans are often for rural areas, for purchase or refinance

-- No mortgage insurance options for borrowers with less than 20% down
+- No mortgage insurance requirements for borrowers with options less than 20% down

 - Finance 2-4 unit property with 5% down options

-Proper Rate, LLC is a private corporation organized under the laws of the State of Delaware.
-It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.
+Proper Rate, LLC is a registered trademark of Guaranteed Rate, Inc., used under license.
+Proper Rate, LLC is a subsidiary of Guaranteed Rate, Inc. It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.